-At Arpae-SIMC, the Hydro-Meteo-Climate Service of the Emilia-Romagna region, in Italy, a LETKF scheme is used to provide the initial conditions to the convection-permitting components of the operational modeling chain, consisting of one deterministic run and of one ensemble system both at 2.2 km of horizontal resolution.
-Currently, only conventional data are assimilated through the LETKF scheme and latent heat nudging (LHN; Stephan et al., 2008) is performed using rainfall intensity estimated from the Italian radar network data.
-The purpose of this paper is to present the first results obtained when also reflectivity volumes are assimilated using the LETKF scheme.
+At Arpae-SIMC, the Hydro-Meteo-Climate Service of the Emilia-Romagna Region, in Italy, a LETKF scheme is used to provide the initial conditions to the convection-permitting components of the operational modelling chain, consisting of one deterministic run and one ensemble system, both at 2.2 km horizontal resolution.
+Currently, only conventional data are assimilated through the LETKF scheme, and latent heat nudging (LHN; Stephan et al., 2008) is performed using rainfall intensity estimated from the Italian radar network data.
+The purpose of this paper is to present the first results obtained when reflectivity volumes are also assimilated using the LETKF scheme.
 In particular, the impact of assimilating reflectivity volumes in combination or not with LHN is evaluated.
-Furthermore, it is studied the sensitivity of the obtained analysis to two important characteristics of the assimilation cycle: the length of each cycle and the observational error attributed to the radar reflectivities.
+Furthermore, the sensitivity of the obtained analysis to two important characteristics of the assimilation cycle is studied: the length of each cycle and the observational error attributed to the radar reflectivities.

-This paper is organised as follows.
-In section 2 the model and the data assimilation system are described, as well as the observations employed.
-Furthermore, the operational set-up implemented at Arpae is reported in conjunction with the set-up of the experiments performed in this study.
-In section 3 the verification methods are explained.
-In section 4 results are shown and discussed.
-In section 5 some conclusions are drawn.
+This paper is organized as follows.
+In Sect.
+2 the model and the data assimilation system are described, as well as the observations employed.
+Furthermore, the operational setup implemented at Arpae is reported in conjunction with the set-up of the experiments performed in this study.
+In Sect.
+3 the verification methods are explained.
+In Sect.
+4 results are shown and discussed.
+In Sect.
+5 some conclusions are drawn.